An image of several men and a skid steer shown as an example of whole-home propane generators installation.

 A comparison of gasoline-powered and propane generators

-In the mid-Atlantic region, frequent storms and power outages make home generators essential.
+In the Mid-Atlantic region, frequent storms and power outages make home generators essential.
 They ensure continuous electricity for heating, refrigeration, and medical devices, preventing disruptions.
 Reliable propane generators can significantly enhance safety and comfort, especially during prolonged power outages due to unpredictable weather conditions.

 Both portable and whole-home generators can run on a variety of fuels: diesel, gasoline, and propane.
 Let’s take a closer look at the benefits and challenges of both gasoline-powered and propane generators, so you can select the type of generator that best suits your needs.